ossc-db/pg_statsinfo/doc/pg_statsinfo.md

 ## Restrictions

 There are still some restrictions and limitations in pg_statsinfo.

-  - Character encoding and lc_messages have to be the same among all databases on one monitored instance.
-    pg_statsinfo supports encodings and message locales that PostgreSQL supports, but all databases in an instance must use the same encoding and locale because pg_statsinfo would fail in parsing logs with mixed-encodings.

   - Restrictions for log_filename
     pg_statsinfo expects log_filename that alphabetical sort makes